 The projects are varied, clearing overgrown paths, repairing/rebuilding raised beds.
 But I also need general help painting and weeding.

 The house is quirky, full of unusual art and decor created by my late wife and I. Ideally would suit someone who really appreciates gardens and being outside most of the time.
 Your accommodation is in our side of the house in nice ground floor bedroom with good internet.
 5 hours work a day if possible.
 Shared bathroom, meals organic vegetarian , would prefer someone who is happy to cook sometimes, you might find a lot of inspiration, peace and learning while here.
 Sorry no smokers.

-The garden has vegetable and fruit beds, a polytunnel, a zig zagging flower bed, a separate herb garden, a couple of damson trees and an uncooperative apple tree.
-There's a hedge of indigenous species forming the southern field boundary.
+The garden has vegetable and fruit beds, a polytunnel, a flower bed, a separate herb garden, a wildlife pond, damson trees and an uncooperative apple tree.
+A hedge of indigenous species forms the southern field boundary.

 I have a couple of chairs and a hammock to sit and enjoy the garden, surrounding woods and fields on a sunny day.

 The village, set in open countryside, is one long row of houses on a hillside, left when the colliery and housing were demolished in the 1960's.

 We have a neighbourhood nature reserve and a Durham Wildlife Reserve towards the head of the valley.
 We're a few miles from Weardale, Durham City and 15 miles from Newcastle/Gateshead.

 |Preview host||We live in a very old farmhouse on the Somerset Levels.
 We are refurbishing the property and outbuildings, constructing barns and establishing a vegetable garden, plus restore an old orchard and look after the animals.
 We have 4 acres.
 We now have 5 alpacas, 2 chickens (usually more), 3 sheep (seasonal),1 dog. |